zshuckhart/pwnagotchi-rulesdic/README.md

 For educational purpose only, run it on your OWN WIFI.

 # Install
-Plugin will attempt to install Hashcat and hcxtpools but it's better to install beforehand:
-- apt-get install hashcat hcxtools
+- apt-get install hashcat hcxtools (will download if missing but not recommended)
 - copy rulesdic.py into your custom plugin directory
 - Cracked handshakes stored in handshake folder as [essid].pcap.cracked